mozilla/pioneer-study-online-news-2/TESTPLAN.md

 **Default:** `604800000`

 This sets the duration of the first phase of the study.
-By default it is 3 weeks long.
+By default it is 1 week long.

 `extensions.pioneer-online-news-2.treatmentDuration`

 **Default:** `604800000`

 This sets the duration of the second phase of the study.
-By default it is 3 weeks long.
+By default it is 1 week long.

 `extensions.pioneer-online-news-2.postTreatmentDuration`

 **Default:** `604800000`

 This sets the duration of the third phase of the study.
-By default it is 3 weeks long.
+By default it is 1 week long.

 `extensions.pioneer-online-news-2.postStudyDuration`